toxdes/python-scripts/README.md

 ### 6. `googler.py`

 This was created when I was unaware of DuckDuckGo's Bangs.
 Functionality is same, most used sites by me are included.
-Wanted to use terminal binary `googler`, but I guess it turned out to be inconvinient, so now links are opened in browser instead.
+Wanted to use terminal binary `googler`, but I guess it turned out to be inconvenient, so now links are opened in browser instead.

 I don't use it anymore because of DuckDuckGo, so no examples for this.